-Abstract: The Transportation Security Administration (TSA), in a joint rulemaking with the U.S. Coast Guard, is proposing standards for conducting security threat assessments and issuing biometric credentials to transportation workers who require unescorted access to secure areas of vessels and facilities.
-In addition, TSA plans to propose standards for determining the comparability of threat assessments conducted in other TSA programs and by other agencies.
+Abstract: The Transportation Security Administration (TSA), in a joint rulemaking with the U.S. Coast Guard, will take final action on the May 22, 2006, Notice of Proposed Rulemaking (NPRM), which proposed standards for conducting security threat assessments and issuing biometric credentials to transportation workers who require unescorted access to secure areas of vessels and facilities.
+In addition, TSA will finalize standards for determining the comparability of threat assessments conducted in other TSA programs and by other agencies.
+Comments received on the NPRM will be responded to in the final rule.